Tag Archives: Technology

 3) One system for all inventory processes.

 Agency reps have been spending too much time cutting and pasting into and out of Microsoft Excel.
 So, MediaMind created a dashboard to centralize all information for media buyers.
-It aims to simply the process of managing ad campaigns across Facebook, mobile, display and email.
+It aims to simplify the process of managing ad campaigns across Facebook, mobile, display and email.
 It also helps buyers find audiences.

 The MediaMind version 2.0 product launch this week focuses on tackling the immediate tasks at hand, which Donaldson will address at Digital Experience Day (DED).
 He says it’s necessary for agencies to embrace this concept now to manage any kind of future change as digital and traditional media converge, and look at “smarter’ ways of engaging consumers.”
 But that’s really only the beginning.